The Andy Griffith Show

 After the eighth season, when Griffith left the series, it was retitled Mayberry, R.F.D., with Ken Berry and Buddy Foster replacing Griffith and Howard in new roles.
 In the new format, it ran for 78 episodes, ending in 1971 after three seasons.
 Reruns of The Andy Griffith Show are often shown on TV Land, MeTV, The CW, and SundanceTV.
 On those channels, the episodes are edited to make room for more commercials, but some airings on SundanceTV air the full uncut versions.
-The complete series is available on DVD and Blu-ray and is intermittently available on such streaming video services as Amazon Prime and Paramount+.
+The complete series is available on DVD and Blu-ray and intermittently on streaming video services such as Amazon Prime and Paramount+.
 Mayberry Days, an annual festival celebrating the sitcom, is held each year in Griffith's hometown, Mount Airy, North Carolina.

 Origin

 Sheldon Leonard—producer of The Danny Thomas Show—and Danny Thomas hired veteran comedy writer Arthur Stander (who had written many of the "Danny Thomas" episodes) to create a pilot show for Griffith, featuring him as justice of the peace and newspaper editor in a small town.
 At the time, Broadway, film, and radio star Griffith was interested in attempting a television role, and the William Morris Agency told Leonard that Griffith's rural background and previous rustic characterizations were suited to the part.
 After conferences between Leonard and Griffith in New York City, Griffith flew to Los Angeles and filmed the episode.
 On February 15, 1960, The Danny Thomas Show episode "Danny Meets Andy Griffith" aired.
-In the episode, Griffith played fictional Sheriff Andy Taylor of Mayberry, North Carolina, who arrests Danny Williams (Thomas' character) for running a stop sign.
+In the episode, Griffith played the fictional Sheriff Andy Taylor of Mayberry, North Carolina, who arrests Danny Williams (Thomas' character) for running a stop sign.
 Future players in The Andy Griffith Show, Bavier and Howard, appeared in the episode as townspeople Henrietta Perkins and Opie Taylor (the sheriff's son), respectively.
 General Foods, sponsor of The Danny Thomas Show, had first access to the spin-off and committed to it immediately.
 On October 3, 1960, at 9:30 p.m., The Andy Griffith Show made its debut.